 We were recognized by the Government of the United States of America, based on the U.S. Constitution with full rights to provide religious-based education.

 Since we are considerate of and obedient to all of the laws set by our government, as a Christ-centered Biblical education ministry, our ultimate authority is God and as such we choose to remain free in our rights to teach degree programs based on the word of God as found in "God's Blue Print for Life" the Holy Bible.
 However, Because of our legal position based on the U.S. Constitution, NO outside agency has any authority over our educational content regarding our right to teach ministry focused educational programs leading to the award of appropriate degrees.

 And the authorities said, "We gave you strict orders not to continue teaching, in the name of this man Jesus, behold now you have filled all of Jerusalem with your teaching and you intend to bring the blood of Jesus upon us."
 But Peter and the Apostles answered and said, "We must serve God rather than men."
 (Acts 5: 28-29)

 "And the things which you have heard from me in the presence of many witnesses, these entrust to faithful men, who will be able to teach others also."
 (2 Timothy 2:2)

 State of Florida Department of Education

-Northwestern Christian University has filed to operate under authorization, as a degree granting institution through exemption, by the Florida State Board of Independent Colleges and Universities under Section 1005.06 (1) (f), FLA Statutes.
+Northwestern Christian University has filed to operate under an authorization, as a degree-granting institution through exemption, by the Florida State Board of Independent Colleges and Universities under Section 1005.06 (1) (f), FLA Statutes.
 The state, like other states, does not require accreditation or theological accreditation for our religious education.